 I expect money to start moving back into the London market, especially (and hopefully) post full vaccine deployment and when the market returns to normal.
 We have seen some significant early moves from the US, far East and the Middle East before the Brexit agreement.
 Once the global markets open up, I think pent up demand coupled with opportunity will drive a significant increase in activity.

 This bounce in activities as soon as markets open up will be seen in other prime locations.
 We already see significant interest in finance for purchases in the Balearics Islands, The French Riviera, Portugal and other places, As soon as travel is available and the lending markets thaw, I think there will be some big moves as an extension of the "London to the Country" lifestyle shifts.

 The Italian property market may be this year's winner – huge tax advantages for new incoming residents, significant open properties with lots of space and relatively low values compared to the rest of Europe will drive enquiries from international movers.
 Now mortgage finance for non-residents is available only at the top of the market.
 Still, we see the early signs of an increase in mortgage availability from some international banks happening this year.

 Austria and Dubai will also be exciting markets to watch for different reasons.

 2021 is likely to be a big year for developers and property owners to expand their portfolios as the fallout from the pandemic starts to unfold.
 There will be an increase in distressed opportunities once the statutory protections end.
 The planning permission changes will help many develop, extend and generally add value, especially in the commercial city-centre locations.
 There should also be a substantial increase in the supply of properties to buy.

 So, from us – I think it is going to be a busy year.
-Our market-leading mortgage offering, international coverage, problem-solving reputation and talented team mean that we can find credit no matter the circumstances, putting us un an excellent position for another rollercoaster year.
+Our market-leading high value mortgage offering, international coverage, problem-solving reputation and talented team mean that we can find credit no matter the circumstances, putting us un an excellent position for another rollercoaster year.

 Happy New Year!